Chart Color Schemes

 Surfers Paradise features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 50.9% of all households, including 11.0% couples with children, 31.6% couples without children, and 7.0% single parent families.
-Non-family households constitute the remaining 49.1%, with lone person households at 39.9% and group households comprising 9.2%.
-The median household size is 1.9 people, smaller than the Rest of Qld average of 2.1.
+Non-family households make up the remaining 49.1%, consisting of 39.9% lone person households and 9.2% group households.
+The median household size is 1.9 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households